Abdullahil Amaan Azmi: Views and activism

-Azmi is notable for his Anti-Indian stance.
+Azmi is notable for his anti-Indian stance.
 On 12 November 2012, Azmi testified as a defence witness in the trial of his father, Ghulam Azam, International Crimes Tribunal-1.
 He was the lone defence witness at the trial.
-On 23 October 2014 Azam died at the Bangabandhu Sheikh Mujibur Rahman Medical University.
+On 23 October 2014, Azam died at the Bangabandhu Sheikh Mujibur Rahman Medical University.
 Azmi expressed dismay with the Bangladesh Nationalist Party for not speaking about the death of his father.
-He led the Janazah prayer at the funeral of his father at the Baitul Mukarram National Mosque.
-In 2015, Azmi controversially challenged the number of Indian soldiers killed in the Bangladesh Liberation war following a Facebook post by Journalist Anjan Roy.
+In 2015, Azmi controversially challenged the number of Indian soldiers killed in the Bangladesh Liberation War following a Facebook post by journalist Anjan Roy.
 He also questioned the number of Bangladeshi citizens killed in the Bangladesh genocide.
-There have been claims that the unit of “lakh” was mistranslated to a million increasing the claimed deaths tenfold.
+There have been claims that the unit of "lakh" was mistranslated to a million, increasing the claimed deaths tenfold.
 This triggered criticism from Bangladesh civil society members and media.

-In September 2024, Azmi proposed the change of national anthem and constitution.
-He further proposed to assemble a national committee that will prevent passing laws contradictory to Islam.He critiqued the 3 million death toll figure during the 1971 Liberation War saying a census was carried out where the death toll was 286,000.
+In September 2024, Azmi proposed the change of the national anthem and constitution.
+He further proposed to assemble a national committee that will prevent passing laws contradictory to Islam.
+He critiqued the 3 million death toll figure during the 1971 Liberation War, saying a census was carried out where the death toll was 286,000.